alexgonse-farmaco/PRS_tutorial/README.md

 All modules have to be loaded in the terminal.
 Base terminal uses bash code.
 Useful commands:
 - module avail: see all available modules.
 These can only be installed by the master user (not us)
 - module load <modulename>: load module before using it
-- R: execute R. The terminal will only recognize R coding quit()
-      n: to return to bash terminal
+- R: execute R. The terminal will only recognize R coding; quit() / n: to return to bash terminal
 - conda activate alexenv: to install, execute anything in python
 - python <namescript.py>: execute .py script